 claudia_johnson@enron.net

-ENRON COMMUNICATIONS ANNOUNCES ADDITION OF AVICI TERABIT ROUTERS CREATINGTHE WORLD’S FASTEST IP NETWORK
+ENRON COMMUNICATIONS ANNOUNCES ADDITION OF AVICI TERABIT ROUTERS TO CREATE THE WORLD’S FASTEST IP NETWORK

 FOR IMMEDIATE RELEASE: Thursday, Jan.
 6, 2000

-HOUSTON -- Enron Communications, Inc., a wholly owned subsidiary of Enron Corp.oration (NYSE:ENE) and a leader in the delivery of high-bandwidth application services, announced today it has invested Avici Systems, Inc., an emerging terabit switch router market leader, and has added the addition of Avici’s Terabit Switch/Router (TSR®) creating the world’s fastest IP-based network.
-The network, known as the Enron Intelligent Network™, is capable of operating at 40 gigabits per second (Gbps), which is four times faster than the benchmark OC-192 speed.
+HOUSTON -- Enron Communications, Inc., a wholly owned subsidiary of Enron Corp.
+(NYSE:ENE) and a leader in the delivery of high-bandwidth application services, announced today it has invested in Avici Systems, Inc., a leader in terabit switch routing , and has added Avici’s Terabit Switch/Routers (TSR®) to the Enron Intelligent Network creating the world’s fastest IP-based network.
+The Enron Intelligent Network will be capable of operating at 40 gigabits per second (Gbps), which is four times faster than the benchmark OC-192 speed.
 The enhanced performance will provide Enron’s ISP and CLEC distribution partners with a new level of bandwidth-on-demand not available from other network providers.

 “We are building the world’s most advanced fiber optic network to meet the growing demand for bandwidth-intensive e-business communications,” said Joe Hirko, president and CEO of Enron Communications.
-“Our agreement with Avici advances our vision because Avici is the only company with the routing technology powerful enough to move data at the speed we need within the infrastructure of our existing network.
+“Our agreement with Avici advances our vision because Avici is one of the only company with the routing technology powerful enough to move data at the speed we need within the infrastructure of our existing network.
 This cost-effective solution is imperative as we continue to offer bandwidth as a commodity.”

 As the first to deploy Avici’s advanced Terabit Switch/Routers (TSR)—a highly reliable and path-protected platform—Enron is able to exceed the OC-192 benchmark speed of competing networks, and is able to do so by leveraging its existing OC-48 assets.
-This represents a capital efficient approach to upgrading a network.
+This represents a capital-efficient approach to upgrading a network.

 “We are very pleased to be working with Enron Communications to build a true 'speed of light' network,” said Surya Panditi, president and CEO of Avici.
 “The combination of the Enron Intelligent Network and the scalability of our TSR clearly positions Enron as the leading supplier of bandwidth-on-demand in the new Internet economy.”